rafaf991/rafaf991.github.io/style-guide.md

 description: Things about me (Rafael Córdoba)
 ---

 Hi there!
 If you want to know more about me here is my CV as well as other interesting facts about me, enjoy it!
-If you spot one let me know and I will fix it.
+If you spot any error let me know and I will fix it.
 {% include image_caption.html imageurl="/images/teachingdog.jpeg" title="Dog" caption="Teaching my dog some physics! (during the lockdown)" %}

-Lorem ipsum dolor sit amet, `consectetuer adipiscing` elit.
-Morbi commodo, ipsum sed pharetra gravida, orci magna rhoncus neque, id pulvinar odio lorem non turpis.
-Nullam sit amet enim.
-Suspendisse id velit vitae ligula volutpat condimentum.
-Aliquam erat volutpat.
-Sed quis velit.
-Nulla facilisi.
-Nulla libero.

->“Creativity is allowing yourself to make mistakes.
-Design is knowing which ones to keep.”

-This is a pragraph.
-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
-Donec eu libero sit amet quam egestas semper.
-Aenean ultricies mi vitae est. Mauris placerat eleifend leo.
-Quisque sit amet est et sapien ullamcorper pharetra.
-Vestibulum erat wisi, condimentum sed, commodo vitae, ornare sit amet, wisi.
-Aenean fermentum, elit eget tincidunt condimentum, eros ipsum rutrum orci, sagittis tempus lacus enim ac dui.
-Donec non enim in turpis pulvinar facilisis.
-Ut felis.
+>“Accordingly, we find Euler and D'Alembert devoting their talent and their patience to the establishment of the laws of rotation of the solid bodies.
+Lagrange has incorporated his own analysis of the problem with his general treatment of mechanics, and since his time M. Poinsot has brought the subject under the power of a more searching analysis than that of the calculus, in which ideas take the place of symbols, and intelligent propositions supersede equations.”
+>― James Clerk Maxwell

+Hi!
+I am Rafael Córdoba.
+I am scientist in physics, mathematics and a professional bread baker!
+I am highly curious, passionate learner and carefully observer.
+I am highly interested in academic reseacrh in mathematical Physics, quantum field theory, general relativity, unification theories (String theories) but I have a special spot in my heart for observational astrophysics.
+- Good at explaining physics intuitively.
+- Amateur observer of galaxies and planets.
+- Amateur chess player
+- I like almost any kind of puzzle, if you know a challenging one let me know!
+- I love solving challenging problems and to find patterns.
+- All kinds of geometry enthusiast.
+- Member of the QFT and mathematical physics group in Los Andes University
+- Professional bread baker.